mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **Special Mechanic - Phylactery:** ::
 - If Lich is "killed," reforms in 1d10 days unless phylactery destroyed
-- Phylactery location: Hidden vault in Raven's Keep (requires side quest)
+- Phylactery location: Pocket dimension accessible only through Raven's Keep vault (requires side quest and specific ritual)

 **If Lord Shadows Reduced to 50 HP:** ::
 - Activates Primordial Form (resistance to all damage, flies)